Dedman School of

 HFT 3424.
 Hospitality Financial Analysis (3).
 Prerequisites: ACG 2021 and ECO 2023.
 This course is a detailed analysis of food, beverage, labor, and cash controls.
 In-depth purchasing component including furniture, fixtures, and equipment (FF&E).
 Computer usage in labor control, cost analysis, and marketing mix analysis.
 A systems approach to management of quality through the design of appropriate controls.

 HFT 3431.
 Hospitality Managerial Accounting (3).
-This course provides students with the basic knowledge of managerial accounting in a hospitality environment.
+This course provides students with the basic knowledge of managerial accounting principles in a hospitality environment.

 HFT 3515.
 Resort Marketing and Social Media (3).
 This course examines resort marketing of service industries within the context of social media and how it is used to implement service strategies for resorts.
 This course is designed to provide students with fundamental resort marketing information combined with social media applications which enable them to establish promotional programs and develop, implement, and evaluate strategic marketing plans resorts.